ali5ter/tmc-prompt/README.md

 # tmc-prompt

-A script that lets you add the current VMware Tanzu Mission Control (TMC) context, management clsuter and provisioner to your Bash prompt.
+A script that lets you add the current VMware Tanzu Mission Control (TMC) context, management cluster and provisioner to your Bash prompt.

 Currently supporting [Starship](https://starship.rs/) as well as your generic $PS1.

 ![starship prompt example](img/starship_example.png)

+Inspired by the super useful [kube-ps1](https://github.com/jonmosco/kube-ps1)

 ## Installing
 1. Make sure you have the `tmc` CLI installed.